 The church committee obtained a $15,000 grant to restore the drawings from the A. Powell Davies Memorial Fund and the Beckner All Souls Advancement Committee.
 In 2008 the newly restored drawings were returned to the custody of the church and placed for safe keeping in an art storage facility.
 Bryan Reichhardt documented this event, as well as others significant to the project.
 Once again the beautiful colors of 1948 were revealed to the All Souls congregation.
 While the original drawings are normally kept in storage to preserve them for future generations, enhanced reproductions made in 2009 are available at the church.

 In the meantime, Bryan Reichhardt and Shizumi Manale traveled to Japan to meet with the more than twenty artists that Shizumi had located.
 Relationships were established between the alumni of the Honkawa School and the congregants of All Souls, and the church decided to send a six-person delegation to Hiroshima with the original drawings made by the living artists.
 The drawings were exhibited during Peace Week 2010 in the restored original building of the Honkawa School, which had been bombed on August 6, 1945, killing over four hundred children and their teachers.
 The building is now a museum dedicated to peace.
 The trip, the art exhibition, and interviews with the surviving artists were documented by the filmmakers.

-The completed film, entitled “Pictures from a Hiroshima Schoolyard,” will be released in spring of 2013.
-The trailer can be viewed at www.hiroshimaschoolyard.com.
+The completed film, entitled “Pictures from a Hiroshima Schoolyard,” was released in 2013.
+The trailer can be viewed at www.hiroshimaschoolyard.com/seethefilm/.